Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 Ɛ : an empty call stack;
 <e>exc : an exception has been thrown;
 ```
-For those of you who are intimidated by the overuse of Greek alphabets above, let me assure you operational semantics tend to look very intimidating but they *always* arent so.
+For those of you who are intimidated by the overuse of Greek alphabets above, let me assure you operational semantics tend to look very intimidating but they *always* aren't so.
 For interested people, I would suggested picking up the book *Types and Programming Languages* by Benjamin C. Pierce, which should get you started well and good.

 We can see above that a guard condition is defined in TX-Stale and if that is not satisfied the state σ of the smart contract remains unchanged after its execution.
 The guard condition is validated in TX-Success as well as TX-Exception cases.
 Drawing parallel with a concurrent system the semantics of this looks very similar to the `CAS instruction` available on modern multi processors, which actually `compares` and then `swap` in an atomic way.